“The resources at MIT are amazing in the sense that you can get access to great professors, research opportunities, and classes.”

 Experienced Hire/Alumni Job Board and Résumé Database

-Vault is a leading source of career information and an effective tool for researching employers, industries, and careers.
-It contains over 4,000 company profiles, career guides, and employer profiles for every industry and occupation, as well as career advice articles for every job-seeking situation.
+Vault Career Intelligence is a leading source of career information and an effective tool for researching employers, industries, and careers.
+It contains over 4,000 company profiles, career guides, and employer profiles for every industry and occupation, as well as career advice articles for many job-seeking situations.

 “The conditions in the neighborhoods we were visiting were different than what we realized before getting there.
 Beyond that, what was surprising was that there weren’t surprises!”